osrsbox/osrsbox-api/README.md

 This repository, and the Docker configuration, is specifically implemented to build on the `api.osrsbox.com` server.
 This means that certain configuration options have been made that are for the live (production) environment.
 The following file change is required to run the API locally in development mode:

-- `nginx/Dockerfile`: On lines 51 and 53, there are `COPY` commands for two different NGINX configurations files - one for production and one for development.
-If in development mode, make sure you are using the `app.dev.conf` configuration file.
-More information is documented in this file.
+- `docker-compose.yml`: On lines 75 and 76, there are two volumes that docker-compose will try and mount - either the `app.dev.conf` (development) or `app.conf` (production) configuration files.
+This repo specifies the `app.conf` file, with the other commented out.
+If running locally, just switch how they are commented (uncomment the dev conf file, and comment the prod conf file).

 ### Configue Accounts